LEG PAIN TREATMENT

 Acupuncture and Biofeedback for Treating Leg Pain

-Treatments for Leg Pain Due to Breaks, Fractures, Strains and Sprains
+Treatments for Leg Pain Due to Fractures, Strains, and Sprains

-Treating leg pain due to bone breaks or fractures, including stress fractures, typically involves pain medications along with braces, casts or splints to immobilize the leg.
+Treating leg pain due to bone breaks/fractures, including stress fractures, typically involves pain medications along with braces, casts, or splints to immobilize the leg.
 Stress fractures tend to improve over time when rest and reduced activity are a part of the recovery plan.
 Any damage to the bones of the leg will require a period of reduced or modified activity during recovery.
 After the fracture has healed, physical therapy stretches and exercises may be needed to reduce lingering pain, strengthen the leg and increase range of motion.

 Treatments for Leg Pain Due to Pinched Nerves or Nerve Damage

-Many milder cases of sciatica can be treated with rest, massage, heat applications and NSAIDs for reducing pain and inflammation.
+Many milder cases of sciatica can be treated with rest, massage, heat applications, and NSAIDs for reducing pain and inflammation.
 If sciatic hip pain is severe, more aggressive medical intervention is needed.
-If sudden, severe leg pain follows a major injury, or if you’re experiencing numbness or weakness in leg or trouble controlling your bladder or bowels, immediate medical attention is required.
+If sudden, severe leg pain follows a major injury, or if you’re experiencing numbness or weakness in the leg, or trouble controlling your bladder or bowels, immediate medical attention is required.